 DON’T MISS OUT ON ALL THE BENEFITS OF BEING A MEMBER!

-SPECIAL NOTE: Starting in 2014, we will be changing our Monthly Magic Contests to a NEW Quarterly Contest, our next contest night will be in June.
+SPECIAL NOTE: We will continue our Monthly Magic Contests on a Quarterly Contest basis, our next contest night will be March 2, 2017 .
 We will still have a part of each meeting on those off months called “Sharing The Magic” where you can come and perform a stage or close-up trick or illusion, review a DVD or book, talk about something magical of interest to you….. the list is endless.

 To stay in touch with Ring 129 events and announcements, visit us on FACEBOOK .